info-sapphire/webpack-template/README.md

     }
 ...
 ```

-## Create Another HTML Page:
+## Create another HTML Page:
-At first we need to modify the configuration files
-1. Сreate a directory in `./src/` for future pages, for ex: `views`
+1. Сreate a directory in `./src/` for future pages, for ex: `views` then we need to modify the configuration files
-2. Edit `./config/path.js`
+2. Edit `./config/path.js`:
 ``` js
     ...
     // import file system module